10 Questions to Ask Your Doctor About Crohn's Disease

 It is one of two diseases of the gastrointestinal tract called Inflammatory Bowel Disease (IBD).
 The other is ulcerative colitis.
-Crohn’s disease causes inflammation of the digestive tract.
-In some people only the last part of the small intestine (ileum) is involved, while in others the large intestine may be affected as well.
+Crohn’s disease is an inflammatory condition that affects the digestive tract.
+It commonly affects the last part of the small intestine (ileum) and the beginning of the large intestine, but it can affect any area along the digestive tract.

 How did I get Crohn's?